Wildlife of Malaysia: Environmental issues and countermeasures

 Habitat destruction has proved a threat for marine life.
 Illegal fishing is another major threat.
 In Sabah alone, almost 3000 turtles are killed as by-catch per year.
 Illegal fishing methods such as dynamite fishing and poisoning have also depleted marine ecosystems.
 Leatherback turtle numbers have dropped by 98% since the 1950s.
 Turtle eggs are considered an aphrodisiac and remain a local delicacy, selling for around USD12 for 10.
 However, some communities that once regularly consumed turtle eggs now protect them, with hatching turtles becoming an ecotourism draw.
 Terengganu outlaws the sale of leatherback turtle eggs.
 While licensed collection and sale of the eggs from other species is still legal, the state has pledged to extend the ban on sale to all turtle species.

+Climate change has reduced the number of male turtles being born in Peninsular Malaysia, perhaps to zero.

 Overconsumption and the use of animal parts for profit has also endangered marine life, as well as tigers, whose meat can be found in restaurants in Kuala Lumpur.
 Tigers received official protection in 1976, when they numbered a mere 300.
 Marine life is also detrimentally affected by uncontrolled tourism.
 Shoreline erosion in places has reached 10 m a year.

 Pollution was the impetus for the creation of the Environmental Quality Act in 1974.
 Pollution has continued to increase, and punishment for violations has been limited in comparison to other crimes.
 In 2020, illegal chemical dumping into the water system caused water cuts to households in the Klang Valley, in which the capital Kuala Lumpur is situated.

 Most environmental regulation falls under the control of the states.
 Some state governments are now trying to counter the environmental impact and pollution created by deforestation; Sabah has developed sustainable forest reserves, and the government is trying to cut logging by 10% per year.
 28 national parks have been created, the first in 1938 by the British.
 There are 23 on East Malaysia and 7 on the Peninsula.
 The Malaysian government is also trying to preserve marine life, creating a joint project with Indonesia and the Philippines to look after the Sulu Sea, as well as limiting tourism in areas such as Sipadan Island.
 Marine parks have banned fishing and motorised sports.
 To counter coastal erosion, the Ministry of Science, Technology and Innovation has installed artificial reefs around the country's shores.
 These reefs are also intended to revive marine ecosystems.
 Animal trafficking is a large issue, and the Malaysian government is holding talks with the governments of Brunei and Indonesia to standardise anti-trafficking laws.
 The government aims to double the wild tiger population by 2020.